 Gutenberg provides developers the flexibility to create more advanced blocks that are currently not available in WordPress Core.
-The Atomic blocks plugin for example provides additional page-building blocks not offered by the new editor and it’s free.
-To use the atomic blocks, you will need to download and activate the plugin.
-Once activated, you can click the + icon for adding a new block and search for “atomic” to bring up the available Atomic Blocks.
-Select the block you want to add to the editor.
+For example, the free Genesis blocks plugin provides additional page-building blocks not offered by the new editor.
+To use the blocks, you will need to download and activate the plugin.
+Once activated, you can click the + icon to add a new block and search for “layouts” to bring up the available Genesis Blocks.
+Alternatively, you can click on the “Layouts” button on top.

 For a list of other recommended plugins with Gutenberg blocks, check out Bill Erickson’s article on the topic.